nickaragom7/nickaragom7/README.md

 ## 🦖 About Me
-Hi, I'm Nicolás Gómez — currently working as a Senior Salesforce HelpDesk Analyst at Holcim ADC.
+I'm Nicolás Gómez — currently working as a Senior Salesforce HelpDesk Analyst at Holcim ADC.
 I'm actively building the foundation to transition into a Salesforce Integration Developer, blending cloud technologies, automation, and data engineering.

 ## 🚀 Job Interests
 I'm currently open to remote opportunities in: